MenkeTechnologies/zpwr/README.md

 Startup shell files will source `~/.zpwr/.tokens.sh` so you can put your additional code there.
 This file will not be overridden with the `getrc` shell function.

 ## Environment Variables
-You can set these environment variables in your `~/.zpwr/.tokens.sh` to customize the behavior of the terminal setup.
+These are environment variables set in `~/.zshrc` which you can ovverride in your `~/.zpwr/.tokens.sh` to customize the behavior of the terminal setup.
 ```sh
 # Global Environment Variables for ZPWR by MenkeTechnologies
 # More Environment Variables in ~/.shell_aliases_functions.sh at top